johanbrook/johanbrook.com/src/posts/2011-03-03-customizing-the-wordpress-admin-bar.md

 title: 'Customizing the Wordpress Admin Bar'
 date: '2011-03-03 08:00'
 tags:
     - '3.1'
     - 'Add menu'
     - 'Admin Bar'
     - Customize
     - Functions.php
     - Hook
     - Menu
     - Wordpress
 category: Wordpress
+slug: customizing-the-wordpress-admin-bar
 ---

 **Wordpress 3.1 brought us** a lot of things; an admin bar amongst others.
 That one's been present on hosted Wordpress.com blogs for quite some time, and available as a plugin as well.
 At first I deactivated the bar at once, but later I realized it's pretty handy to have around.
 I usually make my own admin menus for quick access to stats, new posts and more, but the official admin bar is more versatile (I'm using the Wordpress function `current_user_can("manage_options")` in an if-statement to show the admin menu only to me). ![](http://213.185.255.138/core/wp-content/uploads/2011/03/Johan-Brook-adminbar-588x166.png "Johan-Brook-adminbar") Anyway, how about customizing the admin bar?
 You know: add stuff, style stuff.
 Plugins and themes may add their own menus to the bar, as with the Wordpress.com Stats plugin I'm using, for instance.
 A small graph is shown in the bar if you've got the plugin installed, with a link to the admin stats page.
 Neat – as you see on the screenshot above it also shows the shortlink to the current page/post.
 The rendering of the bar itself builds upon a simple API you can hook into, but I haven't found any documentation in the Wordpress Codex yet though, so I'm gonna show some simple examples from what I've picked up from the Wordpress core.
 First we need a hook.
 The Wordpress developers advise us to use `admin_bar_menu` .
 Right on.
 Add this to `functions.php` :